-Circadian rhythm, nature’s mechanism to regulate our awake and sleep times over the course of 24 hours, gets all the attention.
-For new parents however, the 30- 90 minute wakeful/sleepy pattern, one of humans’ repeating ultradian rhythms, really rules their days (and nights).
+Circadian rhythm is nature’s mechanism to regulate our awake and sleep times over the course of 24 hours.
+Within this daily cycle are ultradian rhythms, which are 30- 90 minute wakeful/sleepy patterns.
+This 30-90 minute pattern repeats over the course of 24 hours.
 There are a lot books written about baby sleep and getting baby on a schedule and they’re all based on this cycle.
-This can be confusing , so let’s break down how this pattern works can help cut through all the information to help baby stay calm and happy.
+This can be confusing , so let’s break down how this pattern works:

-Here’s the tricky part though; in full-term newborns, melatonin isn’t fully produced until weeks 9-12 so they don’t start out on a 90 minute cycle, they build up to it.
+Here’s the tricky part though!
+In full-term newborns, melatonin isn’t fully produced until weeks 9-12 so they don’t start out on a 90 minute cycle, they build up to it.
 Getting baby down to rest before their internal “clock dings” at the end of their time awake.
-This is key to ensuring baby doesn’t enter into another wakeful period which makes them fussy and can lead to being overtired.
+This is key to ensuring baby doesn’t enter into another wakeful period.
+This is one thing that makes them fussy and can lead to being overtired.

 Here’s a breakdown of newborns’ basic awake and sleep times: